batch-2170-political-reality-check/practice-vs-preach/README.md

 **data**: downloaded and renamed manifestos from 2025

-**notebooks -> Fetch_PlenaryMinutes**: API call to fetch speeches.
+**Fetch_PlenaryMinutes**: API call to fetch speeches.
 Can be adjusted to election period of choice.

-**notebooks -> poc_manifesto_summary**: First proof of concept by applying challenge to manifesto texts.
+**poc_manifesto_summary**: First proof of concept by applying challenge to manifesto texts.

 **requirements.txt**: requirements adapted from RAG challenge

+**dbtplenarprotokoll_kommentiert**: schema specification for https://www.bundestag.de/services/opendata that defines how all parliamentary debates and their components (who spoke, what they said, reactions, votes, etc.) are structured in machine-readable XML format for the German Bundestag's digital archives.
+(for fetching the plenary minutes I have used the API, not the structured xml)

 ```
 pratice-vc-preach/